ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 One goal of this design is that independent Client requests are only linkable by their content.
 However, the choice of Client configuration might be used to correlate requests.
-A Client configuration includes the Oblivious Relay Resource URI, the Oblivious Gateway key configuration (KeyConfig), and Oblivious Gateway Resource URI.
+A Client configuration includes the Oblivious Relay Resource URI, the Oblivious Gateway key configuration, and Oblivious Gateway Resource URI.
 A configuration is active if Clients can successfully use it for interacting with with a target.

 Oblivious Relay and Gateway Resources can identify when requests use the same